 That’s the basic recipe, but if you’d like you can add more toppings.
 In the summer when my garden is growing I like to add fresh herbs.
 There’s no such thing as a fresh herb that doesn’t taste good with eggs.
 Try any of these: anise, basil, chervil, chives, coriander, cumin, dill, lemon balm, marjoram, mint, parsley, rosemary, sage, tarragon, or thyme.
 Other veggies like ribboned spinach or tiny diced tomatoes and bell peppers are delicious too.
 Then you just bake them at 350 degrees for 10-15 minutes until the egg is cooked through.
 You can cook them a bit more or less depending on how well you like your eggs done.

-They come right out of the muffin tins and keep their perfect, little shape.
+They come right out of the muffin tins and keep their perfect, little shape – little eggs in a basket of yummy ham.

-A perfect little breakfast in it’s own cup!
+Eggs in a Basket are a perfect little breakfast in its own cup!
 This makes a super simple breakfast or brunch.
 They are also great for taking along if you’re in a hurry.
 We like to make them ahead of time and take them camping or on a car trip.
 They freeze really well and can be reheated.
 They are even yummy cold.
 Put them on an English muffin for a homemade “egg mcmuffin.”
 So many fun ways to eat them!
 And no matter where or how I eat them, they always take me right back to Prince Edward Island.